tus/tus-js-client/docs/api.md

 The `options` argument will be merged deeply with `tus.defaultOptions`.
 See its documentation for more details.

+If you pass a `Reader` or `Readable` stream, tus-js-client will take care of closing/cancelling the stream once the upload is complete (i.e. the `onSuccess` callback is invoked).
+It will not close the stream if you stop the upload prematurely using `abort()` or if an error occurs (`onError` callback) because you might want to resume the upload.
+If you do not want to continue the upload, you must close/cancel the stream on your own.

 ## tus.Upload#options

 The `options` argument used in the constructor merged deeply with `tus.defaultOptions`.